mayenbk/mayenbk/README.md

 MAYEN BEN-KOKO (SHE/HER)

-Interested in the intersection of AI, Data, and Healthcare Innovation.
+**Exploring the intersection of AI, Data, and Healthcare Innovation.**

-With a background in biomedical engineering and healthcare research, I’m passionate about how data and technology can improve lives.
+- Background in biomedical engineering and healthcare research.

+- Passionate about how data and technology can improve lives and support better decision-making especially in medical sector.

+-  Contributing to the community via learning, mentorship and open projects

+- Building **MedInsight Analytics**; turning healthcare data into actionable insights

-I am currently learning AI for healthcare and cybersecurity to better understand how digital health data can stay secure as it scales.
+- Learning **AI for healthcare** and **Cybersecurity** to understand opportunities and protection in digital health

-I am open to collaborating on projects that connect tech with impact, particularly in AI for healthcare, data visualization, and digital ethics.
+- Open to collaborating on projects